Dual diagnosis: Minding your mental health and staying safe during COVID-19

 Be extra cautious if using drugs

-Drug use can weaken your immune system making you more at risk of illness from COVID-19.
+The use of some drugs or some patterns of use could weaken your immune system making you more at risk of illness from COVID-19.
 If you have COVID-19 you may be at greater risk of overdose.
 Always follow harm reduction advice if you use drugs.

 International travel restrictions can impact on the chain of supply of drugs meaning there can be changes in the market.
 You can’t be sure of the contents and may be at greater risk during this time.